zhangzhics/CITS5503_Sem2/Labs/Lab4KMSEncryption.md

-# Practical Worksheet 4
+# Lab 4 - KMS & Encryption

-Version: 1.2 Date: 23/08/2018 Author: David Glance

-Date: 25/07/2024 Updated by Zhi Zhang

 ## Learning Objectives

 1. IAM policies applied to S3
 2. KMS Key Management System – creating keys and using the key for symmetric encryption
-3. Using AES Encryption for client and server side encryption
+3. Using AES Encryption for client- and server-side encryption

 ## Technologies Covered